 Step 2: Create an Express Entry Profile

-Once you submit your profile, you will be placed in the Express Entry pool of candidates.
+Once your profile is submitted, you will be placed in the Express Entry pool of candidates.
 You will be given a Comprehensive Ranking System (CRS) score based on the information in your profile.

 Step 3: Receive an Invitation to Apply (ITA)